 Visa Code (810/2009/EC) is applied in all Schengen countries when processing Schengen visas.
 The visa code is a Regulation of the European Parliament and the Council.

 US citizens do not need to obtain a visa if they stay in Finland for less than 90 days within a 180-day period but their passport shall be valid for a minimum of three months after the journey.
 When staying in Finland for a longer period of time, a residence permit which is issued by the Finnish Immigration Service is required (see Residence permits).

 If you are a foreign national requiring a visa, you must have one when entering the Schengen area.
 If you would normally need a visa but have a valid residence permit in one of the Schengen countries, you do not need a visa to enter another Schengen country.

 Please check if you need a visa to enter the Schengen area and which travel documents are accepted by Finland:

 Schengen countries began to collect fingerprints from visa customers at all missions in North America on the 15th of May 2014.
-A Schengen visa has to be applied for in person from an embassy, a consulate general or a consulate of the main destination in the country where the applicant lives or legally resides.
+A Schengen visa has to be applied for in person.

-If the main destination is Finland, a visa must be applied for from a Finnish mission.
-An appointment is required, please see the customer service information box below for more infomation on how to make the appointment.
+If the main destination is Finland, a visa must be applied for from a VSF Global Application Centre representing Finland.
+An appointment is required, please visit the VFS Global web page.
 If the visit includes more than one destination, a visa is applied for from the country that is the main destination of the journey (length of the stay or the purpose).
 If no main destination can be determined, a visa is applied for the country of the first entry.

 You can apply for the visa from VFS Global Application Centres in Washington, D.C., Houston, Chicago, New York and San Francisco.
 Los Angeles Centre will open in August 2018.
 Until then the Consulate General of Finland in Los Angeles will accept visa applications in its jurisdiction.
 Honorary consulates do not process visas.